WELCOME TO POPULATION RESEARCH PERTH WA

 There are concerns in the community about the McGowan government’s high population density agenda for Greater Perth.

-At Population Research Metropolitan Perth (PRMP) we explore a gradual population growth scenario.
+At Population Research WA (PRWA) we explore a gradual population growth scenario.
 One which is more manageable than the WA Labor government high growth strategy.

-Chart 1 below presents a conservative growth strategy developed by PRMP.
-By 2031, population would be 40% less than the Labor Party’s planned outcome.
+Chart 1 below presents moderate growth projections v Labor party policy.
+By 2031, population would be 40% less than the Government’s planned outcome.

-A report by the distinguished WA born Professor Ross Garnaut demonstrated that, “Immigration lowers the incomes and employment prospects of low-income Australians”.
-He concluded the key policy lever to fix this is a 50% reduction in net overseas migration.
-PRWA have factored in a 60% reduction to 2031 due to the long-term recovery required from COVID-19, see Chart 1 below.
+A report by eminent Australian Professor Ross Garnaut demonstrated that, “Immigration lowers the incomes and employment prospects of low-income Australians”.
+Concluding, the key policy lever to fix this is a 50% reduction in net overseas migration (NOM).

 Population Research WA is a public interest website, examining the impacts of mass migration and rapid population change in Western Australia.